adlnet-archive/HPIT-python-client/README.md

 are valid ways to handle responses from plugins.

-That's really all their is to writing a tutor.

 ## A Note about Transactions

 In HPIT, a transaction is supposed to be the smallest unit of interaction a student has with a tutor.
 The PSLC datashop uses transactions in its analysis of learning; it is the most fine grained representation of a student's skill set.
-Transactions can be generated by the student, like a key being press or an answer selected, or by the tutor, as in the tutor tells HPIT that the student was correct in answering a question.
+Transactions can be generated by the student, like a key being pressed or an answer selected, or by the tutor, as in the tutor tells HPIT that the student was correct in answering a question.

 For a Tutor, to utilize transactions, developers should make use of the send_transaction() method, which functions